imjoy-team/ImJoy/docs/development.md

 with a dedicated url syntax, which allows an automatic installation.

-The **default and recommended** way for ImJoy plugin is to deploy on GitHub (either as an individual file or in a plugin repository) and then distribute them with the plugin url.
+The **default and recommended** way for ImJoy plugin is to deploy on GitHub (either as an individual file or in a plugin repository) and then distribute with a plugin url.
 We recommend GitHub since it provides stability and version control, which guarantees reproducibility and traceability.

 ### Hosting individual plugin files
 This is the typical case during development.

 The plugin code can be hosted on the web, e.g. GitHub, Gist, or Dropbox.

-### Deployment through your own ImJoy Plugin Repository
+### Own ImJoy plugin repository
 You can easily create a ImJoy plugin repository for an existing GitHub project.

 A template project can be found [here](https://github.com/oeway/ImJoy-project-template).
-For this, you save your ImJoy plugins in a dedicated folder, and you add a manifest json file `manifest.imjoy.json` to the GitHub root folder.
+For this, you save your ImJoy plugins in a dedicated folder, and add a manifest json file `manifest.imjoy.json` to the GitHub root folder.

 This manifest specifies which plugins are in your repository,